-Creative Schools: Our Story of Change
+Creative Schools: Our Impact

 - Download Our story of change (PDF)

-Four interlinked strands of activity were designed and delivered by multiple partners to test new and collaborative approaches to supporting outcomes for children and young people, schools, and cultural organisations in east London.
+Between 2015-18 four interlinked strands of activity were designed and delivered by multiple partners to test new and collaborative approaches to supporting outcomes for children and young people, schools, and cultural organisations in east London.

 - Creative Schools brokerage: established new brokerage infrastructure to support east London Schools to meet their improvement needs through the arts and deliver on Artsmark ambitions through a joined up Creative Schools Artsmark